bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 ### The available filters:

-* `push_branch` : A filter which is matched against Code Push events' "branch" parameter
+* `push_branch` : A filter which is matched against code push events' branch parameter.
-* `pull_request_source_branch` : A filter which is matched against Pull Request events' "source branch" parameter (the branch the pull request was started from)
+* `pull_request_source_branch` : A filter which is matched against Pull Request events' "source branch" parameter (the branch the pull request was started from).
-* `pull_request_target_branch` : A filter which is matched against Pull Request events' "target branch" parameter - the branch the pull request will be **merged into**
+* `pull_request_target_branch` : A filter which is matched against Pull Request events' "target branch" parameter - the branch the pull request will be merged into.
-* `tag` : A filter which is matched against Tag Push events' "tag" (name) parameter
+* `tag` : A filter which is matched against Tag Push events' "tag" (name) parameter.
-* `pattern` : **DEPRECATED** - this filter was used for both code push and pull request events, in combination with `is_pull_request_allowed`.
+* `pattern` : DEPRECATED - this filter was used for both code push and pull request events, in combination with `is_pull_request_allowed`.
 This filter is now deprecated, as the new filters allow better control over event mapping.